MottainaiCI/docs/docs/usage/tasksandpipelines.md

 - **pipeline_name** (required): Name of the pipeline
 - **concurrency** (optional): Number of parallel builds

+To run the pipeline, use the CLI as usual:

+    mottainai-cli pipeline create --yaml task.yaml

 ## Chains

 Chains are sequences of task, each one is started only if the predecessor in the chain succeeded.